yinhslin/bps-counting/README.md

 level, charges (5 entries), degree, N, all, multi-graviton

-A Mathematica notebook is provided for reading the data.
+A Mathematica notebook is provided for reading the data